 No, I've carried him with me like the Bible.
-He is my arch Russian in the sense that everything I got out of Dostoevsky I also got condensed in a much more mystical form through Rozanov and I regretted I did not know Russian to read him in the original.
-I first found him in the letters of D.H.
-Lawrence.
+He is my arch Russian in the sense that everything I got out of Dostoevsky I also got condensed in a much more mystical form through Rozanov and I regretted I did not know Russian to read him.
 There was a refugee Russian living in London called Koteliansky.
 In the letters he's called Kot - Kot's coming, Kot's going, Kot has sent some books.
 And he was translating Rozanov and Lawrence felt him getting published in London about 1925.
 Wishart published two volumes - Fallen Leaves, it was called and the second volume was called Solitaria.
 I think the two were in the same group because they were aphoristic, groups of aphorisms.

 The Russian was 'Uyedinyonniya'.

 Yes.
 But the interesting thing from a literary point of view was that he was trying to capture thoughts without literary address as they broke on the surface like champagne bubbles.
 And after each thought he wrote down where he had the thought, on order to fix it.
 It was very eccentric, most extraordinary and the value of thoughts was not aesthetic, in other words they were not thoughts about God, life, love etc. - they were simply impressions that were hitting him - sunlight too hot today, sunlight to weak yesterday.
 The thought given its full value without any context.
 When I came across Zen Buddhism I realised what he was trying to do.
 He was trying to think purely.

 But at the same time Rozanov was trying to formulate some quite intellectual or ideological ideas.
 Do you find that his impressions are more important than the ideas themselves.